strapi/strapi/docs/3.x.x/en/guides/routing.md

 ## Dynamic parameters

 The router used by Strapi allows you to create dynamic routes where you can use parameters and simple regular expressions.
 These parameters will be exposed in the `ctx.params` object.
-For more details, please refers to the [PathToRegex](https://github.com/pillarjs/path-to-regexp) documentation.
+For more details, please refer to the [PathToRegex](https://github.com/pillarjs/path-to-regexp) documentation.

 ```json
 {